smifaye/smifaye.github.io/_notes/100 Public/Feed/reusable content.md

 ## Reusable content principles
 Reusable content needs to be:
 -   easy to find
--   easy to share with others - for example, during 2i, fact check and extent check
+-   easy to share with others - for example, during 2i or fact check
 -   generic enough to be reused, but contains all the details that meet a user need

 ### Easy to find